CBS News Eye On the Arts

 I first heard Kathleen Battle on a PBS Christmas special singing "Mary Did You Know?".
 I fell in love with her passion, musicality, and tone.
 I have since enjoyed many of her other recordings, from spirituals to Rachmaninoff.

 Many of you have asked me what it was like working with Ms. Battle.
 Some may be aware of controversy during her career at the Met among those who labeled her difficult to work with.
-Well, if you are looking for me to validate or juice up those rumors, I happily cannot.
+If you are looking for someone to validate or juice up those rumors, I happily cannot.